zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

     dbService.paginatedUsers(pageNum).map(Response.json(_.json))
 } @@ composedMiddlewares // attach composedMiddlewares to the app using @@
 ```
-Observe how we gained following benefits using middlewares
+Observe how we gained following benefits by using middlewares
-* **Readability** - de-cluttering business logic.
+* **Readability**: de-cluttering business logic.
-* **Modularity** - we can manage aspects independently without making changes in 100 places (example replacing logging mechanism from logback to log4j2 will require change in one place, the logging middleware).
+* **Modularity**: we can manage aspects independently without making changes in 100 places (example replacing logging mechanism from logback to log4j2 will require change in one place, the logging middleware).
-* **Testability** - we can test our aspects independently.
+* **Testability**: we can test our aspects independently.

 ## Middleware in zio-http